lemlac/mulem/docs/reference.md

 #### Pure Functions

 Functions can either be pure or impure.
 This affects whether they can be analyzed or not.
+(See [Function Types](#Function-Types).)
 To enforce purity, you can add the decorator `@pure` before the function.

 ```mu
 @pure